nietras/nietras.github.io/_posts/2021-11-19-bendingdotnet-common-flat-build-output.md

 * The excellent [MSBuild Binary and Structured Log Viewer](https://msbuildlog.com/) tool was extremely helpful in debugging build errors and finding targets and what properties to override.
-Thanks to [Kirill Osenkov](https://twitter.com/KirillOsenkov) for this and a tip to use it. 👍
+Thanks to [Kirill Osenkov](https://twitter.com/KirillOsenkov) for this and a tip to use it. 👍 Kirill has his own take on how to define [common build output](https://gist.github.com/KirillOsenkov/1b8e1bc592f84abf4b7f2cedd5e569c6).

 `Directory.Build.props` is shown below and is pretty straight-forward.
 ```xml